Cadene/tensorflow-model-zoo.torch/README.md

 # Tensorflow Model Zoo for Torch7 and PyTorch

 This is a porting of tensorflow pretrained models made by [Remi Cadene](http://remicadene.com) and [Micael Carvalho](http://micaelcarvalho.com).
-It includes only InceptionV4 for now :(
+All models are tested using `lena.png`.
+We only provide InceptionV4 for now :(

 This work was inspired by [inception-v3.torch](https://github.com/Moodstocks/inception-v3.torch).